 SWIIM is based in strong science, has been designed and continually updated by top tier scientists and specialists in their respective technical fields.
 We partner with a variety of stakeholders, including the US federal government, land-grant universities, leading industry/trade organizations and state agencies.
 We live and work in the communities that we serve.
-Our team originally funded a heavily-instrumented research site in Northern Colorado to further develop crop optimization and monitoring technologies which have been incorporated into the SWIIM platform.
-Now the system has grown beyond its humble beginning to the most robust crop-water budgeting platform currently available.
+Our team originally funded a USDA-led, heavily-instrumented research site to develop crop optimization and monitoring technologies which have been incorporated into the SWIIM platform.
+Now the system has grown beyond its humble beginnings to the most robust crop-water budgeting platform currently available.

 SWIIM has developed a one-of-a kind, formal strategic relationship with California-based Western Growers with the goal of further expanding the technology’s footprint in the Western United States.
 One of the largest US-based agriculture trade associations, Western Growers represents growers, packers and shippers of fresh fruits, vegetables and tree nuts in California, Arizona Colorado and New Mexico who produce half of the country’s fresh produce.